signupsoftware/TEMP-Docs-BC/docs/user-manual/10-help-and-support/3-frequently-asked-questions.md

 * How do I change VAT Business Posting Group on the import journal lines?<br/>
 Utilize personalize to add the field to the lines.

+* Job Queue Entry will not run under the selected User ID on ExFlow Data Capture Account card, why? <br/>
+If the "Task Scheduler" is turned on, Microsoft will always put current user as the user who is running the job queue entry.